Weight cycling and Serre-type conjectures for unitary groups: Introduction

 The weight part of (generalisations of) Serre's conjecture has received considerable attention in recent years.
 There have been many new conjectures formulated (cf.~\cite{bib:BDJ}, \cite{bib:herzig-thesis}, \cite{MR2430440}, \cite{bib:Gee-lifts}) and several cases of these conjectures have been established (cf.~\cite{bib:Gee-bdj}, \cite{geesavitttotallyramified}).
 However, there have been essentially no theoretical results for groups of semisimple rank greater than one.
 In this paper we prove the first such results, by showing (under suitable genericity hypotheses) that for a Galois representation which is irreducible when restricted to each decomposition group above~$p$, its Serre weights on forms of $\U(3)$ which are compact at infinity and split at places dividing~$p$, and for which it is modular, are precisely those predicted by~\cite{bib:herzig-thesis}.
 (The same set of weights is also predicted to be a subset of the modular weights by Doud's modification \cite{doud-supersingular} of the conjecture of Ash, Doud, Pollack, and Sinnott \cite{bib:ADP}, \cite{bib:ASinn}.)
 We remark that other results have recently been obtained in \cite{gg} (in the ordinary case), and the forthcoming \cite{blggUn}.

 We now explain our results in more detail.
 Let $F$ be an imaginary CM field in which $p$ splits completely, and $\rbar:G_F\to\GL_3(\Fpbar)$ be a continuous irreducible representation.
 Let $F^+$ be the maximal totally real subfield of $F$, and let $G$ be a unitary group over $F^+$ which is isomorphic to $U(3)$ at each infinite place and split at each prime above $p$.
+Assume that $F^+\ne \Q$.
 In Definition~\ref{defn: modular of some Serre weight} we define what it means for $\rbar$ to be modular for $G$ (of some specific weight); roughly speaking, it means that the characteristic polynomials of Frobenius elements at unramified places should correspond to Hecke polynomials of some automorphic Hecke eigenform on $G$.
 This implies that $\rbar$ is essentially conjugate self-dual.
-We have a notion of a (strongly) generic Serre weight (see Definition~\ref{defn: generic global Serre weight}), and we let $W\gen(\rbar)$ be the set of generic Serre weights for which $\rbar$ is modular.
+We have a notion of a (strongly) generic Serre weight (see Definition~\ref{defn: generic global Serre weight}; it is a condition saying that a weight is sufficiently far away from the walls of the alcoves, and implies for example that $p$ is at least $17$), and we let $W\gen(\rbar)$ be the set of generic Serre weights for which $\rbar$ is modular.
 We also define $W^?(\rbar)$, the set of conjectural Serre weights for $\rbar$, following the recipe of \cite{bib:herzig-thesis}.
 (See Subsection~\ref{subsection:main theorem for unitary groups}.)
+We remind the reader that $W^?(\rbar)$ is defined purely locally, and indeed only depends on the restrictions of $\rbar$ to inertia groups at places dividing $p$.
 Then our main theorem (Theorem~\ref{thm:main unitary global} in the body of the text) is:

 \begin{ithm} Suppose that $\rbar: G_F \to \GL_3(\fpb)$ is a continuous representation.
 For all places $w | p$ of $F$ suppose that $\rbar|_{G_{F_w}}$ is irreducible.
 If $\rbar$ is modular of some strongly generic Serre weight, then $W\gen(\rbar) = W^?(\rbar)$. \end{ithm}